 - Consistency is essential in a conditioning program.
 That's why we say 6 days/wk of workouts is ideal.
 Physical condition decays much more rapidly than it accumulates.
 You can't put it in the bank.

 - Gradually stepping up the variety and intensity of challenges is essential.
 When upping the challenges stops, conditioning processes stop.
 Conditioning processes do no more than is demanded of them.
 For example, jogging 3 miles every day will do nothing more for you than to maintain your ability to jog 3 miles/day.
+That is one-dimensional fitness just as only lifting is one-dimensional.

 - The right nutrition matters.
 Has to be right for your goals.
 We have discussed this ad nauseum.